stefcenti2022/Pewlett-Hackard-Analysis/README.md

 #### How many roles will need to be filled?
 Earlier we saw the table of unique titles.
 This table contains each title with the count of potential retirees currently having that title.

 Approximately, 2/3 of the employees about to retire are Senior Engineer or Senior Staff.
-To fill these roles we will want to find how many Engineers, Staff, Senior Engineers and Staff are in the age groups that are eligible to retire to see if there is a match to full those leaving for retirement.
+To fill these roles we will want to find how many Engineers, Staff, Senior Engineers and Staff are in the age groups that are eligible to retire to see if there is a match to fill those leaving for retirement.
 This will requrire an additional query.
-Since 1/3 of the employees about to retire have on of 4 other titles, we will create new unique titles list for all the titles but this time set the age group to be the same as the age group eligible for mentorship.
+Since 1/3 of the employees about to retire have one of 4 other titles, we will create new unique titles list for all the titles but this time set the age group to be the same as the age group eligible for mentorship.

 TODO: perform query and put image of output here

 ### Query 2
 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-With more than 70

 The number of potential retirees compared to the number of employees that were born in 1965 is too great to expect the retiring roles of over 72.5K employees to be filled by just 1.5K employees.
 In order to get a reasonable number of employees to fill these roles we needed to expand our search to include birthdates starting in 1961 through 1965.
 This new search gave us a total of a little over 75K employees that would be eligible for mentorship into the roles that will be opening up over the next few years.

 <img src="./Resources/expanded_eligibility.png" alt="Expanded Eligibility" width="500"/>

+## Future Enhancements

+Though we have completed that analysis asked for us by the HR department, there are a few enhancements that we suggest for the future as this type of analysis will likely be ongoing as people age out of their current status and into a new one or as they leave for any number of other reasons.

+In general, younger, less experienced employees will be invaluable to replaceing the mentees as they age  out to become mentors themselves.
+To make the match pairing easier, we suggest adding the following feaures:

+1) Allow the user to enter start and end birth dates for both mentors and mentees and use them to find the list of mentees and mentors to be paired.
+2) Allow the user to enter a specific department and use it to present lists of eligible mentors with mentees from the department requested.
+3) Allow the user to enter a title for the mentor and a different title for the mentees.
+For example, Senior Engineer for the mentor and Engineer for the mentee.